kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 8. Enter a name for the profile or accept the default
 9. Click Register
 10. Ensure Sync Success is reported

+Upon completion, DNA Center Controller Profile will be created in PnP Connect portal

 #### To Stage Devices in PnP Connect Portal on software.cisco.com
 1. Navigate to https://Software.cisco.com and log in.